 The elderberries grow wild for the picking up and down the valley at my cabin.
 I usually just pick a small amount to make my family a jar of syrup.
-Last year however, we ran out of syrup halfway through the winter season and so I had to buy some elderberries.
+Last year, however, we ran out of syrup halfway through winter, and so I had to buy some elderberries.
 There was a shortage of elderberries at the time.
-So this year I decided to pick extra and freeze them so come January I will have a stash available if I need to make more.
+So this year I picked extra and froze them so that come January I’ll have a stash available if I need to make more.

 So why would you want to make elderberry syrup in the first place?
-Elderberries are a good source of Vitamin C and a variety of antioxidents as well as fiber.
-Keep in mind that when you make elderberry syrup you are removing the pulp so there will not be any fiber in the syrup.
-If you have an abundance of elderberries, they can also be used to make jams and pies which would provide the fiber.
+Elderberries are a good source of vitamin C and a variety of antioxidants and fiber.
+Keep in mind that when you make elderberry syrup, you are removing the pulp, so there will not be any fiber in the syrup.
+If you have an abundance of elderberries, they can also make jams and pies, which would provide the fiber.

 5 Ways to Use Your Elderberry Syrup…